Migration of Moroccan Jews to Israel: Policy Instated by Mohammed V

+Ha-Misgeret

+The Framework or ha-Misgeret (המסגרת) was a clandestine Zionist apparatus established by the Mossad that was active in Morocco from 1956–1964.
+It supported and facilitated the migration of Moroccan Jews to Israel.

 Pisces Affair

 The Pisces Affair was the sinking 10 January 1961 of the Pisces, renamed Egoz (Hebrew: אֱגוֹז hazelnut), a ship leased and managed by ha-Misgeret of the Mossad, operating as foreign agents in Morocco, for the clandestine migration of Moroccan Jews from the Gulf of Alhucemas in the Rif to Gibraltar.
 The sinking resulted in the death of 46 of the people aboard.
 From Gibraltar, the migrants were then to have gone to Israel at a time when the immigration of Moroccan Jews to Israel was illegal under Moroccan law.

 The event had a dramatic impact on politics in Morocco.
 Morocco was held responsible for the disaster in the international press, and it then eased its policies on Zionist emigration.
 The newspaper at-Tahrir of the National Union of Popular Forces (UNFP) saw the policy change as a direct consequence of pressure from the United States, Europe, and Israel.